-We’re a team of 11 UX designers and developers that designs and builds digital products for changemakers.
+We’re a team of 8 stategists, designers and developers who design and build digital products with health changemakers.

 We'll help in whatever ways our skills as designers and developers allow us to.
 Working with us is like hiring a SWAT design team to attack your problem:

 - We work with startups to help them level up their product design and find traction, growth and market fit.

 - We work with big corporates to help them battle the threat of disruptive startups and come up with new directions for their businesses.
 We use our startup savvy and design thinking skills to run rapid prototyping sprints and innovation workshops.

 - We build our own products, like PingPong

 The traditional 'agency model' sucks.
 We're determined to do things differently: